Norwegian Cruise Line is the third largest cruise line in the world, with 19 ships sailing to over 450 destinations around the globe.

 - Destinations: Africa, Alaska, Bahamas, Bermuda, Caribbean, Transatlantic crossings, Panama Canal, Greek Isles, Mediterranean, Mexican Riviera, Pacific Coastal, Canada & New England

-The Jewel Class in Norwegian Cruise Line’s fleet of ships has the most cruise ships.
-What makes them so special?
+The Jewel Class in Norwegian Cruise Line’s fleet has the most cruise ships.
+What makes them so unique?

-The Jewel class ships are mid-sized cruise ships with classic amenities such as pools, sports courts, spa, large sundecks and a casino.
+The Jewel class ships are mid-sized cruise ships with classic amenities such as pools, sports courts, a spa, a large sundeck, and a casino.
 Entertainment is good but not Broadway-style.
 These ships are very similar to one another.
-They are not high tech as the newer built ships are, but are suited mostly to couples looking for an easy-going free-style experience, good dining options and a relaxed atmosphere.
-Many cruise itineraries on board these ships are very well priced compared to cruising on the larger ships with all the bells and whistles.
+They are not as high-tech as the newer built ships are, but they are mainly suited to couples looking for an easy-going freestyle experience, good dining options, and a relaxed atmosphere.
+Many cruise itineraries on board these ships are very well-priced compared to cruising on larger ships with all the bells and whistles.

-In the Norwegian Cruise Line jewel class, you have 4 magnificent ships to choose:
+In the Norwegian Cruise Line jewel class, you have four magnificent ships to choose from:

 - Norwegian Gem